ritaamorais/skull-complete/deep-learning/README.md

 inputs through the model, calculating the loss, performing backpropagation and updating the parameters;
   - `test.py` – contains the code for testing the model.
-Namely, there are two possible ways to test the model: with the function test_all, which takes all the test samples and outputs the completion and the average denoising error, or by feeding one defected instance from the test set to the network with the function test_instance and saving the completion output in a file that can later be visualized in Matlab.
+Namely, there are two possible ways to test the model: with the function `test_all`, which takes all the test samples and outputs the completion and the average denoising error, or by feeding one defected instance from the test set to the network with the function `test_instance` and saving the completion output in a file that can later be visualized in Matlab.